 Common problems include accidental or malicious damage caused by guests, loss of earnings when a property is damaged or in need of repair, and accidents involving visitors.

 Owners also need to be aware of whether their cover remains valid during periods when their property is unoccupied between lets.
 Additionally, cover is required for loss of income should their accommodation become seriously damaged or in need in extensive repairs.

-The new Self-Catering and Holiday Lets insurance comes under the banner of Bruce Stevenson’s highly successful “StaySafe” policy, launched two years ago to cater for Britain’s £2 billion bed and breakfast industry.
+The new Self-Catering and Holiday Lets insurance comes under the banner of our highly successful StaySafe policy, launched two years ago to cater for Britain’s £2 billion bed and breakfast industry.

 Key features include:

-- The new policy, which is not valid for Airbnb listed properties, means self-catering and holiday lets owners will enjoy the same peace of mind as B&B businesses covered by the Broker’s StaySafe package, including liability cover for employees of up to £10 million, liability for paying guests up to £2 million and up to £40,000 for their effects.
+The new policy means self-catering and holiday let owners will enjoy the same peace of mind as B&B businesses covered by the Broker’s StaySafe package, including liability cover for employees of up to £10 million, liability for paying guests up to £2 million and up to £40,000 for their effects.

 The StaySafe package was drawn up specifically for the hospitality industry in partnership with RSA Insurance Group.
 It is available to businesses across the UK.

-According to the Association of Scotland’s self-caterers recent Economic Impact study there is a total of 16,162 self-catering or short term rental properties in Scotland.
-Meanwhile Scottish Government commissioned research has shown that the total of Airbnb listings in Scotland increased by 184% between January 2016 to January 2017.
+According to the Association of Scotland’s Self-Caterers recent Economic Impact study, there is a total of 16,162 self-catering or short term rental properties in Scotland.
+Meanwhile, the Scottish Government commissioned research has shown that the total of Airbnb listings in Scotland increased by 184% between January 2016 to January 2017.